Angie smiling knowing the next

 eagar trout.

-angler on this stream.
+yet to see another angler on this

-the park.
-It is mostly a high gradient stream in its headwater areas.
-It flows
+The Middle River is mostly a high gradient stream in its headwater areas.
+It flows through some meadows and timber sections in its lower sections where the stream’s gradient is much less.

 The trout are mostly cutthroats that average 9 to 12 inches.
-Brook trout are
+Brook trout are present in the headwaters of the Middle River.
+The further you travel up the stream, the steeper it gets.

 Access: